plinck/bamazon/README.md

    * **NOTE**: I wrote a custom `render` function that displays results from any query in a pretty format.
 I didnt check for and NPM package since I forgot, but I didnt like the npm package output anyway so I made a better one.
 It taught me some techniques that are gonna come in handy later

 ## To Do

-- add images and animanted GIFs to the readme.